This week, the NHS celebrates World Menopause Day on 18th October to continue raising awareness and breaking the stigma surrounding menopause.

 3. Quickly connecting clinicians with specialists for Gynaecology Advice & Guidance

-In the last 12 months across Coventry and Warwickshire ICB, over 700 calls have been made to local gynaecology specialists for rapid Advice & Guidance, with a first-time answer rate of 75%.
+In the last 12 months across the UK, more than 6,000 calls have been made to NHS gynaecology specialists for rapid Advice & Guidance, with 84% of calls answered the first time and within 41 seconds on average.

-On average, calls last less than three minutes and are answered within 40 seconds, allowing clinicians to form management plans for their patients quickly, often during the appointment with the patient present.
-This allows patients to become more involved in their care whilst improving relationships between Primary and Secondary Care clinicians.
+Calls last less than approximately three minutes, allowing clinicians to form management plans for their patients quickly, often during the appointment with the patient present.
+This allows patients to become more involved in their care whilst improving relationships between primary and secondary care clinicians.

 * where an outcome was left